Pongae-5

-The Pongae-5 (KN-06 under the United States's naming convention) is a North Korean surface-to-air missile system.
+The Pongae-5 (KN-06 under the United States naming convention) is a North Korean surface-to-air missile system.
 The system was first shown publicly at the 65th anniversary of the Workers’ Party of Korea on 10 October 2010.

+Description

+The Pongae-5 is a long-range SAM that bears resemblance to the Russian S-300 and Chinese FT-2000.
+The interceptor is likely to be 6.8-7.25 m long and 0.45-0.50 m wide, while having a mass of 1300-1700 kg.
+Imagery of missile launch tubes shows they are larger in diameter, but shorter than the S-300's missiles.
+The missiles are mounted on locally produced, stretched 6x6 KamAZ 55111 (Taebaeksan 96) launcher trucks, with each holding three missile tubes.
+Pongae-5 is reported to have a range of at least 150 km and has a high-explosive warhead, weighing 120-500 kg.
+The system is equipped with phased array radar and track-via-missile guidance system.

+A Pongae-5 missile unit may consist of a command vehicle and a radar station, as well as up to 12 missile launchers.

 History

 In March 2010, Kim Jong Il reportedly visited the Huichon Youth Electrical Complex where he examined Pongae-5 missiles.

-Design

-The Pongae-5 is a long-range SAM that bears resemblance to the Russian S-300 and Chinese FT-2000.
-Imagery of missile launch tubes shows they are larger in diameter, but shorter than the S-300's missiles.
-The missiles are mounted on locally produced, stretched 6X6 KamAZ 55111 (Taebaeksan 96) launcher trucks, with each holding three missile tubes.
-The Pongae-5 is reportedly capable of hitting targets up to 150 km away.
-The system is equipped with a Flap Lid type phased array radar.

-Development
+Later, Pongae-5 was unveiled on 10 October 2010 during a military parade.

 A test launch occurred in June 2011.
 Another test launch, attended by Kim Jong Un was reported on 2 April 2016.
 As of May 2017, it was reportedly still undergoing testing.

-Deployment

 The system underwent final testing on 28 May 2017, with KCNA reporting that 'glitches' previously identified during testing had been resolved.
 It said the new system would be mass-produced and deployed across the country.

 According to the Center for Strategic and International Studies, North Korea has 156 operational Pongae-5 mobile launchers.